Effective divisors on Hurwitz spaces: The birational geometry of Hurwitz spaces

 \subsection{A partial compactification of $\H_{g,k}$.}

 Like in the paper \cite{FR}, we work on a partial compactification of $\H_{g,k}$, for the Koszul-theoretic calculations are difficult to extend over all the boundary divisors $D_{i:\mu}$.
 The partial compactification of the Hurwitz space we consider is defined in the same spirit as in the part of the paper devoted to divisors on $\mm_{g}$.
 We fix an integer $k\leq \frac{2g+4}{3}$.
-It follows then that the locus of curves $[C]\in \cM_g$ such that $W^2_k(C)\neq \emptyset$ has codimension at least $2$ in $\cM_g$, hence it will play no role in any divisor class calculation.
-We denote by $\widetilde{\G}_{g,k}^1$ the space of pairs $[C,A]$, where $C$ is an irreducible nodal curve of genus $g$ satisfying $W^2_k(C)=\emptyset$ and $A$ is a base point free locally free sheaf of degree $k$ on $C$ with $h^0(C,A)=2$.
-The rational map $\hh_{g,k}\dashrightarrow \widetilde{\G}_{g,k}^1$ is of course regular outside a subvariety of $\hh_{g,k}$ of codimension at least $2$, but can be made explicit over the boundary divisors $D_0, D_2$ and $D_3$, which we now explain.
+Then $\rho(g,2,k)<-2$ and using \cite{EH2} it follows then that the locus of curves $[C]\in \cM_g$ such that $W^2_k(C)\neq \emptyset$ has codimension at least $2$ in $\cM_g$.
+We denote by $\widetilde{\G}_{g,k}^1$ the space of pairs $[C,A]$, where $C$ is an irreducible nodal curve of genus $g$ satisfying $W^2_k(C)=\emptyset$ and $A$ is a base point free locally free sheaf of rank $1$ and degree $k$ on $C$ with $h^0(C,A)=2$.
+The rational map is of course regular outside a subvariety of $\hh_{g,k}$ of codimension at least $2$, but can be made explicit over the boundary divisors $D_0, D_2$ and $D_3$, which we now explain.

 3pt